vnetcon/jdbc-restservlet/README.md

 ## Suported databases
 In theory all databases that have JDBC driver.
 Postgresql, Oracle, SQL Server etc.

+You can add your database jdbc driver by creating a libs and put your jdbc driver jar files there.
+Thos folder should locate at the root level where the pom.xml locates.

 ## REST_SERVLET_CONFIG -table
 This is the key table in REST API server.
 Into this table all sql statements should be stored